FAQs

 • Why should I be concerned about RSV?

 RSV is a contagious virus.
-The body’s immune system typically weakens with older age and has a harder time fighting off infections, such as those from RSV.
-If you are aged 60 years or older or have certain health conditions, you may be at risk for severe infections from RSV.
+The body’s immune system typically weakens with age and has a harder time fighting off infections, such as those from RSV.
+If you are an adult with certain health conditions, you may be at risk for severe infections from RSV.
 Ask your doctor about your risk.

 • When is RSV season?